Achievable logoAchievable logo

 7. Common stockholders

-When bankruptcy-related liquidations occur, companies rarely can pay back all their creditors.
-When this happens, there is little to nothing left over for stockholders.
+In bankruptcy-related liquidations, companies rarely have enough assets to pay all creditors in full.
+When that happens, there is often little to nothing left for stockholders.
 In most cases, stockholders receive no compensation in bankruptcy.

 There can be some confusion from the order of unpaid wages & taxes vs. secured creditors, depending on the source of information.
 Secured creditors have first rights to the collateral backing the loan.
 The liquidation priority above applies if the collateral backing the loan is liquidated and does not cover the loan balance.